It’s quick and easy to submit a meter reading through your online account or our new Ecotricity app

 It’s really important that we get your meter readings from you.
 On average 90 percent of all energy supply problems in the UK relate to the billing of an account and the meter readings used to do it.
 If we get this part right, then everything else follows.

 That’s why, as well as asking you to send us regular meter readings, we also send meter readers to you – and we often make additional attempts if you’re not home when we call.
-We have a third party that helps us do this called Morrison Data Services for our domestic customers.
-For our business customers, as well as Morrison we also use Spark, Energy Asset Group Ltd, and SMS.
+We have a third party that helps us do this called Lowri Beck Services Limited for our domestic customers.
+For our business customers, as well as Morrison we also use Stark, Energy Asset Group Ltd, and SMS.

 Working with these companies means that we’re able to provide a truly nationwide service that allows us to read your meters on a regular basis.
 Remember you can submit your own meter readings easily by using the app or the online account!